QamarAlkhatib/reading-notes/read07.md

 ```
 This code tells the user to enter how many pictures he wants to see for the specific company rocket, and if he entered a large number the message will show again until the user enter the right value.

 and by control flow, we control on the user based on his/her input.

+To go back to the main page, [Click here](https://qamaralkhatib.github.io/reading-notes/)